 So we watched all the “Bale” Batman movies and moved through the “Batfleck” movies, ending with Justice League.
 It wasn’t until watching “The Dark Knight Rises” followed by “Batman v Superman” that I remembered a theory I had.

 At the end of “The Dark Knight Rises” we see John Blake (first name Robin) discover the Batcave, and in “Batman v Superman” we see a case with the Robin suit that has obviously been spray painted by The Joker.
-We can assume Robin was not in any condition to stop it from happening, and we further can assume it was for painful, if not fatal, reasons.
+We can assume Robin was not in any condition to stop it from happening, and we can further assume it was for painful, if not fatal, reasons.

 My theory links to the two movies.
 I like to think that John Blake took up the mantle of Robin and tried to continue Batman’s crusade.
 The Joker and he had a confrontation that didn’t end well for Robin, and after that horrific episode, Bruce Wayne came out of retirement.
 It would also explain why Batman was much more violent and “un-Batman-ish” in the amount of fatalities that he likely caused in Batman v Superman.
 (Which is very much a stretch for my suspension of disbelief, but I can make it work.)